jax-ml/jax/docs/tutorials/key-concepts.md

 Here the array is on a single device, but in general a JAX array can be sharded across multiple devices, or even multiple hosts.
-To read more about sharded arrays and parallel computation, refer to {ref}`single-host-sharding`
+To read more about sharded arrays and parallel computation, refer to {ref}`sharded-computation`

 (key-concepts-transformations)=
 ## Transformations